in ,

 Inside St Joseph Cathedral in Romblon

-For visitors who come here, if they stand at the plaza and face the cathedral, they would clearly feel that they have been sent back to their colonial days.
+For visitors who come here, standing in the plaza and facing the cathedral, they will clearly feel as if they have been transported back to their colonial days.
 The real feeling is majestic, grand, and overwhelming.

 Follow the Out of Town Travel Blog on Facebook, Twitter, Instagram, and Pinterest if you want more travel and tech-related updates.